 People suffer serious injuries every day.
 Some of these injuries are caused by car accidents, dangerous products, lack of property maintenance, and various other issues.
 When another person's negligence led to these injuries, they may be held liable for the damages they caused.

-- Violating the standard of care reasonably expected by a patient
+Violating the standard of healthcare reasonably expected by a patient

 It is important to understand that while negligence can be broadly defined, there are certain exceptions involved in some cases.
 For example, a premises liability claim may arise after a person slips due to a wet store aisle.
 While the property owner has a responsibility to keep their space hazard-free, the patron must also exercise reasonable care.
 If there was a warning sign or an obvious spill in front of them, the property owner may not be held liable.

 Similarly, a car accident may involve multiple at-fault parties.
 If you were also distracted while driving, you could be held partially responsible for an accident involving a driver who was texting.
 Comparative negligence will determine if you can pursue damages or not.

 Depending on the type of accident or incident that caused your injury, you may have limited time to file a claim.
 Statute of limitations are laws that dictate how long you have to file a claim after another party's negligence caused your injuries.